Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/Filter.md

   You can right click on the **Priority** column to select or deselect priorities.
 Priorities are predefined according to the [Android Logcat Document](https://developer.android.com/studio/command-line/logcat#filteringOutput).

 - By Tag
   Right click on the **Tag** column to select or deselect tags.
-You can also add or remove a tag by following steps:
+You can also add or remove a tag by following these steps:
   	1. Find a message with the tag you want to add.
 	2. Right click on the message and select **Add Tag** or **Remove Tag**.
 	![Tag Control](images/tag_control.png)